ryanbuckner/life360-plugin/README.md

 ### Troubleshooting:

 - If someone changes their name in Life360, you will have to go into their device and reselect them from the dropdown if you make any other changes to the device.
-- member_is_driving is a derived boolean based on the Life360 speed for that member.
+- member_is_driving is now a derived boolean based on the Life360 speed for that member.
 The raw isDriving status is always returned as 0, so it's ignored
-- The Life360 raw speed is a number that appears to be the actual speed in MPH diveded by 2.2.
-This plugin attemps to correct that, but it's an estimate. -1 or 0 means not moving fast enough to register
+- The Life360 raw speed is a number that appears to be the actual speed in MPH divided by 2.2.
+This plugin attempts to correct that, but it's an estimate. -1 or 0 means not moving fast enough to register